CarpenterBug/jira-confluence-decode-and-reload/README.md

 With this extension, once you verify your identity, on all the pages with the one-time passcode modal, you just have to click the extension icon, the page will reload and you are good to go.

+# Privacy policy

+This open-source extension collects anonymous usage data through [PostHog](https://posthog.com/), an open-source platform that provides product analytics for building better products.
+This data is captured with [PostHog's anonymous events](https://posthog.com/docs/data/anonymous-vs-identified-events) and none of this data can personally identify specific users given it does not contain any individually identifiable personal information.
+All collected data is stored in PostHog's EU cloud servers and is only used to understand usage patterns and guide development priorities.
+Our full source code, including all analytics implementation, is publicly available in our open-source GitHub repository for transparency.

 # Credits

 Atlassian logo from [Atlassian Design System](https://atlassian.design/foundations/logos) and [reload icon created by mavadee - Flaticon](https://www.flaticon.com/free-icons/reload).